stackql/stackql-registry-docs/docs/okta-docs/index.md

 The following parameter is required for the `okta` provider:

-- `subdomain` - The Okta tenant domain, for example `my-company` would be supplied if your Okta domain is `my-company.okta.com`
+- <CopyableCode code="subdomain" /> - The Okta tenant domain, for example `my-company` would be supplied if your Okta domain is `my-company.okta.com`

 This parameter must be supplied to the `WHERE` clause of each `SELECT` statement.